 May December (2023)

 This film is frustrating from the get-go.
-The relationships, dynamics, and timeframes aren’t flushed out as neatly as they should have been.
+The relationships, dynamics, and timeframes aren’t fleshed out as neatly as they should have been.
 While by design, Haynes didn’t make it easy for us.
 Had I been watching this film at home instead of the theater, I would have grown impatient and turned towards other diversions.
 I would not have been as immersed in the story as I was through my theater experience, where I was more forced to pay attention.
 While I was rewarded for sticking with it, I was annoyed that the simplest plot points weren’t easier to digest.
-At the same time, I understand Haynes created a film around an uncomfortable topic, in which he chose not to give clearly defined answers at any point.
+At the same time, I understand that Haynes created a film about an uncomfortable topic, in which he chose not to offer clear answers at any point.
 This is effective for some but maddening for others.
-I prefer a film that makes me think versus one that spoon-feeds me from credit to credit.
-While May December requires the viewers to have an open mind and make their own conclusions, it felt like a pretty bumpy road with a number of hairpin turns along the way.
+I prefer a film that makes me think rather than spoon-feed me from credit to credit.
+While May December requires viewers to have an open mind and draw their own conclusions, it felt like a pretty bumpy road, with a number of hairpin turns along the way.

 Natalie Portman (Black SwanJackie) stars as Elizabeth, a well-known actress who is looking to expand the limited range her career has previously afforded her by portraying the role of Gracie (Julianne Moore – The HoursStill Alice) in an upcoming independent based upon the story movie of a period of three year period of her and her husband, Georgie’s (Charles Melton – CW’s Riverdale, Bad Boys For Life) life.
 What is so remarkable about Gracie and Georgie’s story?